 The one thing we didn’t do here which we really regret is going snorkelling on Maria Island!

-Being home to a huge marine reserve, this part of Tasmania is one of the best places to go snorkelling.
+Being home to the huge Maria Island Marine Reserve, this part of Tasmania is one of the best places to go snorkelling.

-A lot of the ocean around Maria Island is protected, which makes the marine life thrive and blossom.
+A lot of Maria Island’s ocean is protected, which makes the marine life thrive and blossom.

 If you have a wetsuit and your snorkel gear, bring it over and dive into the sea on the northwest part of the island.